 We used this in direct mail, email, social, banners and display advertising.
 Regardless of how it’s used, we’re going to get people’s attention because who wouldn’t be interested in upgrading their car and lowering their payment and not having to put any money down?

 The Reason Why:

 The reason why will be about how the dealership has never had a higher demand than they do right now for the consumer’s vehicle.
 And the dealer wants to make sure he can buy as many of these as possible in order to meet the demand.
-So, he instructed his sales manager to post every new and used vehicle in stock with low payments to make it easy on the consumer to trade-in their vehicle.
+So, he instructed his sales manager to post every new and used vehicle in stock with low payments to make it easy for the consumer to trade in their vehicle.

 That’s a believable and credible story.
 It stirs emotion because nobody (especially if they are in-market to buy) wants to miss out on an opportunity to take advantage of something that’s unique.

 He’s going to create a private landing page where the prospect can view every vehicle, upgrade their car, and lower their payment with no money down.